How to Remove a Load Bearing Wall Safely: A UK Guide

 8. Fire Boarding

-The steel is clad in pink fire-rated plasterboard to meet regulations.
+The steel is clad in fire-rated plasterboard to meet Building Regulations.

 9. Final Inspection

-Building Control inspects the work and issues your certificate.
+Building Control inspects the work and issues your completion certificate.

 Choosing the Right Steel Beam